cx1995tju/all_linux_comment/Documentation/core-api/workqueue.rst

 and appended on the shared worklist of the worker-pool.
-For example, unless specifically overridden, a work item of a bound workqueue will be queued on the worklist of either normal or highpri worker-pool that is associated to the CPU the issuer is running on.
+For example, unless specifically overridden, a work item of a bound workqueue will be queued on the worklist of either normal or highpri worker-pool that is associated to the CPU the issuer is running on.                      // 对于一个 bonud 的workqueue 默认情况下在 issue work 的 CPU 上执行

 For any worker pool implementation, managing the concurrency level (how many execution contexts are active) is an important issue.  cmwq